 A skin graft is the removal and transplantation of healthy skin from one area of the body to another area.
-It is done to replace the skin in an area where the skin has been severely damaged.
+Your doctor will perform a skin graft to replace the skin in an area where the skin has been severely damaged.
 The source sites most commonly used for skin grafts are the inner thigh, buttocks, below the collarbone, in front of and behind the ear, and the upper arm.

-The use of your own skin as the source area is called an autograft.
-If there is not enough skin on the body to provide graft coverage, skin may be harvested from outside sources.
-These alternate sources are only meant for temporary use until your own skin grows back.
+An autograft is when you use your own skin as the source of the graft.
+If there is not enough skin on the body to provide graft coverage, you may need skin from other sources.
+These sources are only meant for temporary use until your own skin grows back.
 Three common options are:

 - Allograft — skin taken from another human source, such as a cadaver